ChrisQlasty/Hyperoptimized/README.md

 ## Analysis and results
-Attached [notebook](Performance_comparison.ipynb) contains comparison of performance of described approaches and some analysis of the obtained results.
+Attached [notebook](Performance_comparison.ipynb) compares performance of described approaches and presents some analysis of the obtained results.

 ### Other files
 * [helpers.py](./src/helpers.py) contains some functions, which help keeping main scripts clear